danrachita/announcement/README.md

 ### 20th Aug, 2018

 Official sites of many crytocurrency were closed.
 We will soon be sharing information, analyzed through git.
 It seems like most of the operating expenses have been exceeded.
-These crytocurrencies will be growed on by their holder.
+These crytocurrencies will be growed by their holder.
 Robin project opened discord account.
 Robin project is very busy and may not be able to get involved often.
-We hope that it will be used as a good space for community people.
+We hope that it will be used as a good space for community.

 delor official github is closed : https://github.com/delorteam/delor
 brig official github is closed : https://github.com/BrigTeam/Brig